BarbyKelly/project-5/README.md

 [Back to Contents](#contents)

 ## Users once signed in may:
-- Notice a pop up: 'Success!
-Successfully signed in as ...' displayed on top right
+- Notice a pop up: "Success!
+Successfully signed in as ..." displayed on top right
 - Access 'My Profile' via 'My Account'
 - Under their profile Update their Default postage information
 - See their Order History